jellyfysh/HistoricDisks/CPP/StraightECMC/README.md

 * `length_factor`: proportional to the length of run, positive integer.
 By default, the `length_factor` is set to one, and the program runs for roughly 200000000 collisions, corresponding to roughly 20 seconds on a laptop with Intel CORE i7 9th Gen. When setting to a value other than one, the length of the run is multiplied by the value of `length_factor`.
-It is recommended to do a test run with `lenth_factor` set to 1 and adjust it according to the time of the run.
+It is recommended to do a test run with `length_factor` set to 1 and adjust it according to the time of the run.
 As there is no dependence of length of run on the number of disks, larger systems requires larger `length_factor` in general.
 * `shape`: string representing the shape of the system, could be either "square", "rectangle", or "crystal".